senior-design-21-22/gama/README.md

 - Successfully configured the two kernels, Scheme and Java.
 Both of these kernels also work with Binder.
 - Bug Report: All code in master branch (and all branches) is bug free.
 - Code Performance and Testing: All code runs perfectly.
 Successfully tested on Windows, Linux, and macOS machines.
 Tested on different web browsers.
+## Sprint 7 Code Documentation:
+- Added two main files to the master branch:
+  - cs2300.ipynb
+        - This page is our page for CS 2300 - Computer Programming in Java.
+Purpose - Provide more information for students about CS 2300 course.
+  - cs4060.ipynb
+        - This page is our page for CS 4060 - Computation Theory.
+Purpose - Provide more information for students about CS 4060 course.
+- Edited CS 4250 - Enabled Graphics functionality displaying various Python graphics to screen.
+- Edited CS 4620 - Added a database file with a coding example written in Python
+- UI Cleanup - Spelling and grammer changes
+- UI Cleanup - Added more visuals to select pages and created headers and footers on each page
+- Security - made text cells uneditable to users
+- Bug Report: All code in master branch (and all branches) is bug free.
+- Code Performance and Testing: All code runs perfectly.
+Successfully tested on Windows, Linux, and macOS machines.
+Also tested on different web browsers.